 Tech credits beyond Rick Baker's marvelous makeup are first-rate.
 Whoville, created by production designer Michael Corenblith, is bright and colorful with a slight off-kilter look that keeps up the fantasy flavor of the film.
 The Grinch's lair has all the paraphernalia necessary for him to perpetrate his grand theft of Who Christmas, including the requisite antler to disguise Max as a reindeer.
 High marks are due costume designer Rita Ryack who creates a furry skin for Carrey that is a match for Baker's makeup.
 Lenser Don Petermen does a yeoman's job capturing the action on film.

 The part of the story that recreates the venerable 30 minute TV show and shows the Grinch go from lonely ogre to loving friend of the Whos is captured with care by the filmmakers.
 Those things that are invented specifically for the film - Who society, the flashback story on how the Grinch became the lonely creature he is - do not have the same imagination as the original Dr. Seuss work and it shows.

 The brilliant casting of Jim Carrey and the intelligence to allow the actor to become the character are what make "How the Grinch Stole Christmas" a must see for the holiday season.
 It is certainly going to be a staple for holiday video watching that will be a perfect companion piece to the original.
 Carrey gives one of the most memorable performances of his career and is a new Grinch icon.
-I'm still not a fan of the Whos, though, and I give it a B.
+I'm still not a fan of the Whos, though.